 I am an active member of my community, utilizing STEM outreach activities to bring my love of insects to under-resourced children in the greater Philadelphia area with my 500 Women Scientists Philly Pod.

-My husband and partner of over 20 years, Tim James, is the owner and operator of the Langhorne Coffee House and the Johnson Hall Coffee House.
+My husband and partner of nearly 25 years, Tim James, is the owner and operator of the Langhorne Coffee House and the Johnson Hall Coffee House.

 How do insects help us understand water quality?